Skip to content

 SnapIT Logo

-SnapIT Solutions has prepared a six month "Train the Trainer" course specifically targeting teachers interested in training computer science in high schools.
+SnapIT Solutions designed a six month "Train the Trainer" course specifically targeting teachers interested in training computer science in high schools.
 Click to view additional information and program outlines for the Beginner, Intermediate and Advanced Foundations of Computer Science.

 Garmin STEM